-Begin birth control pill, depo, NuvaRing, patch on the Sunday after your first period.
+Begin birth control on the Sunday after your first period.
 IUD are best placed the week immediately after your period.
 Contact your health care provider for instructions.

 What if I change my mind?

-If you change your mind after the initial work up and ultrasound, you will be refunded all your money except for $140 administrative/scheduling fees.
+If you change your mind, you will be refunded all of your money except for the $200.00 non refundable administrative/preliminary fee.

 Do I have to be from Tallahassee to come to this clinic to have an abortion?